 - Guide 1: How to Remove $1000 Walmart Gift Card Scam from Windows.

-- Guide 2: Get rid of $1000 Walmart Gift Card Scam from Mac OS X.
+- Guide 2: Get rid of $1000 Walmart Gift Card Scam on Mac OS X.

-- Guide 3: Remove $1000 Walmart Gift Card Scam from Google Chrome.
+- Guide 3: Remove $1000 Walmart Gift Card Scam in Google Chrome.

 - Guide 4: Erase $1000 Walmart Gift Card Scam from Mozilla Firefox.